-Figures of speech, such as similes, proverbs, and idioms, offer worldbuilders a chance to include a small element with a large impact.
+Expressions and figures of speech, such as similes, proverbs, and idioms, are aspects to a fictional language and offer worldbuilders a chance to include a small element with a large impact.
 These verbal statements can be an easy way to highlight important features of your world while demonstrating to any audience that this world is something new and exciting.
 However, care must be taken with their use if your world does have an audience, as presenting too many of them in too short a period can be immersion breaking.

 When adding figures of speech to a fictional world, two approaches can be used: changing real world expressions to include fictional elements or inventing completely new figures of speech altogether.
 Consider the following examples of these approaches to generate a new proverb: